ranhya/ranhya.github.io/content/posts/Stardew Valley.md

 ---

 As of the time I’m writing this I'm in fall of year one, about to enter into winter.
-I’m very close to being done with the community center, can easily finish it in year two!
+I’m close to being done with the community center, can easily finish it in year two!
 I mostly fished in the early game and got my money that one + multiple harvest crops, which I love!
 Just plant them once and don’t worry about it for the rest of the season!
 I’ve got a bunch of ancient fruit which I plan on planting on spring of year two and I’m also excited to plant starfruit in summer!

 The one thing I’ve been neglecting is friendship.
 I plan on doing that a bit later, possibly starting in year two as it’s a bit difficult for me to remember all these schedules and stuff!
 I’ve got a good stockpile of diamonds and other gifts so that shouldn’t be a problem!